bobheadxi/streamline/README.md

 ## Overview

-`streamline` offers a variety of primitives that aim to make working with data line by line a breeze:
+[`streamline`](https://pkg.go.dev/go.bobheadxi.dev/streamline) offers a variety of primitives to make working with data line by line a breeze:

-- `streamline.Stream` offers the ability to add hooks that handle an `io.Reader` line-by-line with `(*Stream).Stream(LineHandler[string])` and `(*Stream).StreamBytes(LineHandler[[]byte])`.
+- [`streamline.Stream`](https://pkg.go.dev/go.bobheadxi.dev/streamline#Stream) offers the ability to add hooks that handle an `io.Reader` line-by-line with `(*Stream).Stream`, `(*Stream).StreamBytes`, and other utilities.
-- `pipeline.Pipeline` offers a way to build pipelines that transform the data in a `streamline.Stream`, such as cleaning, filtering, mapping, or sampling data.
+- [`pipeline.Pipeline`](https://pkg.go.dev/go.bobheadxi.dev/streamline/pipeline#Pipeline) offers a way to build pipelines that transform the data in a `streamline.Stream`, such as cleaning, filtering, mapping, or sampling data.
-  - `jq.Pipeline` can be used to map every line to the output of a JQ query, for example.
+  - [`jq.Pipeline`](https://pkg.go.dev/go.bobheadxi.dev/streamline/jq#Pipeline) can be used to map every line to the output of a JQ query, for example.
+  - `streamline.Stream` [implements standard `io` interfaces like `io.Reader`](https://pkg.go.dev/go.bobheadxi.dev/streamline#Stream.Read) as well, so `pipeline.Pipeline` can be used for general-purpose data manipulation as well.
-- `pipe.NewStream` offers a way to create a buffered pipe between a writer and a `Stream`.
+- [`pipe.NewStream`](https://pkg.go.dev/go.bobheadxi.dev/streamline/pipe#NewStream) offers a way to create a buffered pipe between a writer and a `Stream`.
-  - Package `streamexec` uses this to attach a `Stream` to an `exec.Cmd`.
+  - [`streamexec.Start`](https://pkg.go.dev/go.bobheadxi.dev/streamline/streamexec#Start) uses this to attach a `Stream` to an `exec.Cmd` to work with command output.

 When working with data streams in Go, you typically get an `io.Reader`, which is great for arbitrary data - but in many cases, especially when scripting, it's common to either end up with data and outputs that are structured line by line, or want to handle data line by line, for example to send to a structured logging library.

-You can set up a `bufio.Reader` or `bufio.Scanner` to read data line by line, but for cases like `exec.Cmd` you will also need boilerplate to configure the command and set up pipes, and for additional functionality like transforming, filtering, or sampling output you will need to write your own additional handlers.
+You can set up a `bufio.Reader` or `bufio.Scanner` to do this, but for cases like `exec.Cmd` you will also need boilerplate to configure the command and set up pipes, and for additional functionality like transforming, filtering, or sampling output you will need to write your own additional handlers. `streamline` aims to provide succint ways to do all of the above and more.

 ### Add prefixes to command output